 Read Next: Cool Things to do in Notting Hill

-When I call this one ‘small batch’, I mean really small batch.
+When we call this one ‘small batch’, we mean really small batch.
 As in, sixteen bottles a day, distilled in a humble copper pot behind the bar.

 Plus, it’s not just the teensy tiny production that makes Highwayman Gin one of the most unique gin tastings in London.